Meet the Governors

 It is a pleasure to be part of a vibrant and developing school community.

 I became a Foundation Governor at Ryhall in the summer of 2015 having previously served in a similar capacity elsewhere in Rutland for 8 years and for 4 in Hertfordshire.
 I began my working life as a secondary school teacher and ended it working for the Audit Commission as a lead for children’s services.
-Now I am retired much of my time is taken up as a Rutland County Councillor for Normanton Ward and I also chair Rutland’s Standing Advisory Council for Religious Education.
+Now I am retired much of my time is taken up as a Rutland County Councillor for Normanton Ward.
 I am married and have a daughter who is a secondary school Head of Music.

 I’m a father of two boys - one of whom is now in Year 6 at Ryhall CE Academy and I serve as a Parent Governor.
 I’ve lived in the village of Ryhall for the last 12 years.
 My family and I like to get involved all aspects of village life and I particularly enjoy gigging in the local pub where I play the drums.
 I have 20+ years of teaching experience in secondary education and am currently employed as a Head of Science in a secondary school.